MTPruett-DevOps/pages/src/posts/setups/Azure_&_Databricks_Deployment.md

 ## Step 1: Standardizing Tags and Naming Conventions

-This section explains the `terraform-bmi-resource-consistency` module and its integration with the `Azure/naming/azurerm` module.
+This section explains the `terraform-resource-consistency` module and its integration with the `Azure/naming/azurerm` module.

 ### 1. Standardized Tags